FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-15.md

 ### Single Goal and Hard Bounds

-Each bound in [RFC2544] simple binary search is "hard", in the sense that all further Trial Load values are smaller than any current upper bound and larger than any current lower bound.
+Each bound in [RFC2544] plain bisect is "hard", in the sense that all further Trial Load values are smaller than any current upper bound and larger than any current lower bound.